Marriage in the United States: Trends and census data of 2006–2021

 In 2009, 2,077,000 marriages occurred in the United States.
 From that point on, though, a Pew study found that the number of new marriages declined 5% in just one year (that is, from 2009 to 2010).

 According to the 2010 U.S. Census Bureau, the average family income is higher than previous years at $62,770.
 The percentage of family households below the poverty line in 2011 was 15.1%, higher than in 2000 when it was 11.3%.
 According to a report in 2013, the percentage of heterosexual couples who marry has fallen dramatically, but couples who marry are more likely to have college degrees and higher income than those who do not marry.
 Some commentators suggest that marriage in twenty-first century America has become a luxury good.

 Studies show that the number of working-age Americans without a partner is on the rise, and a growing number of young people are living together without marriage.
 Experts often link the long-term decline in marriages to gender equality, financial independence and education.
 The national marriage rate fell to 5.1 per 1,000 in 2020 due to the Covid-19 pandemic, the lowest level in 121 years.
 By 2021, new marriages had almost returned to pre-pandemic levels.
 6.0 per 1000 people.

 Since the 2010s, the rate of ideological heterogamy has increased dramatically, from about 6 percent in the 1970s to 22 percent today.
 For every young liberal woman today there are only 0.6 single young liberal men.
 Likewise, there are only 0.5 unmarried young conservative women for every young conservative man.
 Statistically, about half of these ideologically minded young singles face the prospect of not being able to find a partner who shares their politics.

 Sociology of marriage

 Types of marriage

 Monogamy is when one person marries one other person and is the most common and accepted form of marriage in the United States.
 Serial monogamy is when individuals are permitted to marry again, often on the death of the first spouse or after divorce; they cannot have more than one spouse at one time because that would be polygamy which in countries with marital monogamy like the US is called bigamy.
-Polygamy is a form of marriage in which someone marries multiple people at a given time, and is illegal throughout the U.S. under the Edmunds Act.
-Part of the function of looking at marriage from a sociological perspective is to give insight into the reasons behind various marital arrangements.
+Polygamy is a form of marriage in which someone marries multiple people at a given time, and is illegal throughout the U.S. Part of the function of looking at marriage from a sociological perspective is to give insight into the reasons behind various marital arrangements.